 - Narrative summary: The activity's hierarchy of objectives (Goal, Purpose(s), Subpurpose(s), Intermediate outcome(s), and Outputs) as appropriate. - Indicators: How the activity's achievements will be monitored and evaluated.
 Indicators should be linked to the activities and outcomes.
-Targets are required for all indicators except those that monitor the operational context, and should be ambitious yet achievable. - Data Source: A brief description of the source of the data used for this indicator; is it from the activity records, routine monitoring, post distribution monitoring, baseline study, or monitoring survey? - Assumptions: The contextual environment and key external factors critical to the activity's success.
+Targets are required for all indicators except those that monitor the operational context, and should be ambitious yet achievable. - Data Source/Methods: This column should provide a short summary of the data source and methods that will be used to measure the indicator.
+For example, FCS may be measured by a participant-based survey at baseline and endline, and through PDM.
+Be as specific as possible, and avoid generic terms like "project records."
+This description should provide enough information so that a reviewer would know where to look in the M&E Plan for a more detailed description of the methods that will be used. - Assumptions: The contextual environment and key external factors critical to the activity's success.